AthiraThulasi/JavaLearningJournal/05_Writing_First_Code/README.md

    - Allowing multiple public classes would create confusion about which one to load.

-## What You Cannot Do - Adding multiple public class!
+## What We Cannot Do - Adding multiple public class in a single .java file!

 // File name: MyFile.java